 So, how do we get from the raw form of hematite to magnetic hematite?

-Magnetic hematite is a composite material made up of natural hematite, magnetite and small amounts of other minerals such as copper, titanium and aluminum.
+Natural hematite becomes magnetic hematite by creating a composite of the natural hematite, magnetite and small amounts of other minerals such as copper, titanium and aluminum.

-Magnetic hematite is produced by heating a powdered mixture of the above materials, blending them together, pressing into the desired shape (pendants, beads, etc), then heating the shapes in a way that bonds the material.
+This composite material is then heated, blended together, and pressed into the desired shape (pendants, beads, etc).
 Once they have cooled, the finished shape is re-heated inside an external electromagnetic field to give it a permanent magnetism.
 (Natural hematite cannot be permanently magnetized.)

-I think it’s interesting to note that magnetic hematite and natural hematite looks and reacts to tests very similarly.
+Magnetic hematite and natural hematite looks and reacts to tests very similarly.
 It even has the same chemical composition.
-The result is that it is very hard to tell the two apart.
+It is very hard to tell the two apart.

 Are there advantages to using magnetic hematite in jewelry over the natural hematite?